-Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+A urinary (Foley) catheter will also be placed to drain urine (pee) from your bladder.

 After Your Surgery

-When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
+When you wake up after your surgery, you’ll be in the Post-Anesthesia Care Unit (PACU).

-You will have a urinary catheter (Foley®) in your bladder to monitor the amount of urine you are making.
-You will also have compression boots on your lower legs to help your circulation.
+You’ll have a urinary catheter in your bladder to monitor the amount of urine you’re making.

 You may have a pain pump called a patient-controlled analgesia (PCA) device.
-For more information, please read Patient-Controlled Analgesia (PCA), located in this section.
-Your pain medication and fluids will be given through an IV line.
+For more information, read our resource Patient-Controlled Analgesia (PCA).
+If you don’t have an epidural catheter, you’ll get your pain medication through your IV line.

 Will I have pain after my surgery?

-You will have some pain after your surgery.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+You’ll have some pain after your surgery.
+Your healthcare providers will ask you about your pain often and give you medication as needed.
+If your pain isn’t relieved, tell one of your healthcare providers.
+It’s important to control your pain so you can use your incentive spirometer and move around.